 How to decide the best fit for your website?

-- You want better conversion tracking and behavioural modelling.
+- You need accurate conversion and behavioural tracking.

-- You have the technical expertise to customise consent settings.
+- You have the technical resources for configuration.

 Still unsure?
 Start with Basic Mode and upgrade to Advanced Mode if needed.